advice

 40. Learn how to juggle.
 Can you imagine how impressed your friends will be once you reveal you’ve taught yourself how to juggle?

 41. Write letters.
 As a kid, there was absolutely nothing more exciting than getting a letter in the mail from a pen pal.
-Why do we let time change us?
 Why do we let age rob us of our youthful sense of wonder?
 Send a letter to a friend.
 Maybe they’ll write back!

 42. Start a photo-and-memories album.
-If you’re like me, you keep a lot of little pieces of trash around for memories.
-Movie stubs, playbills, particularly notable receipts.
+If you’re like me, you keep a lot of little pieces of trash around for memories: movie stubs, Playbills, particularly notable receipts.
 Why not gather all this garbage into a photo album?
-You can even include photos.

 45. Sew a mask for a friend.
-An act of love and of creativity.
+An act of love and creativity.

 46. Design your future tattoo.
 Are you thinking about getting a tattoo?
 Why not one you’ve designed?
-Draw some stuff, play around, imagine where it could be inked permanently into your flesh.
+Draw some stuff, play around, imagine where you might want some ink.

 47. Learn how to read tarot cards.
 Here’s an easy beginner’s guide.